sahand-es/stronghold/TextTutorials/SignupREADME.txt

 If you want the password and the slogan to be generated randomly this command is needed: user create -u <username> -p random -n <nickname> -email <email.email@.com> -s random

-*Keep in mind that there shouldn't be any extra white-spaces and the part which is in parentheses isn't mandatory to be given
+*Keep in mind that there shouldn't be any extra white-spaces and the part which is in parentheses isn't mandatory to be given Also it's possible to give the arguments in different orders

+2.
+If there wasn't any errors in the previous part, then you would be asked for an answer to a security question *this part's tutorial is given in command line

+3.
+Eventually you must verify the captcha for your username to be submitted